-Leadership Experience

-of our director nominees, including 9 current or former CEOs, add to the effectiveness of the Board through their leadership of large, complex organizations and their expertise in governance, strategy, development, and execution.
+Leadership Experience Finance / Accounting Experience 1 of our director nominees, including 9 current or former CEOs , add to the effectiveness of the Board through their leadership of large, complex organizations and their expertise in governance, strategy, development, and execution.
+6 of our director nominees have extensive expertise in finance and/or accounting and an understanding of financial controls, financial reporting, and compliance.
+Retail Experience International Experience 5 of our director nominees have significant experience in the retail sector, which contributes to an understanding of the many 12 of our director nominees provide our Board with broad, relevant leadership experience with multinational companies or

-Finance / Accounting Experience

-of our director nominees have extensive expertise in finance and/or accounting and an understanding of financial controls, financial reporting, and compliance.

-Retail Experience

-contraction of the state of the experience in the retail sector, which contributes to an understanding of the many issues facing large retail companies like Walmart.